anthelix/udacity_project3/README.md

 ### To Run
+First, Postgres and Anaconda are installed on your computer then we will create a Python environment and its dependencies customized to this project, then create cluster and launch ETL

 Steps one-by-one

-0. creat environnemet to work
+0. Create environment to work in Anaconda
-        run
+    * run `conda create --quiet --yes --name <Your env name> psycopg2 boto3 configparser numpy pandas tabulate botocore`
+    * then `conda install --yes -c conda-forge ipython-sql`
+    * to open do `conda activate <Your env name>
+    * to close `conda deactivate`
+    * to remove the environment `conda remove --name myenv --all`
+    * and check `conda info  --envs`
+    * go in the `sparkify.py` folder

-    1. Update KEY AND SECRET AND your IP(or default 0.0.0.0\0) in dwh.cfg
+1. Update KEY AND SECRET and your IP(or default 0.0.0.0\0) in dwh.cfg

-    2. Create Redshift Cluster and all tables
+2. Create Redshift Cluster and all tables run `python sparkify.py`
-        `run commnad avoir` (see My environem

-    3. Load data in staging tables and insert data in fact and dimensions tables `run command`
+3. Load data in staging tables and insert data in fact and dimensions tables run `python etl.py`

-    4. test with .ypnb
-        queries and explore data
+4. Test, explore data and run queries with `sparkify_analytic.ypnb` open in Jupyter Notebook

+5. In you want remove and re-create the tables, run `create_tables.py`

-    3. Delete Redshift Cluster
+3. Delete Redshift Cluster and Iam role run `python delete_cluster.py`
-        `run command`

 ## Worflow